-Whether you are looking for leads or potential leads are looking for you, building trust is absolutely essential.
+Whether you are looking for leads or potential leads are looking for you, building trust is essential.
 Trust has to do with how you are ‘known’.
 It’s your reputation.

 It’s quite remarkable to realise how much influence you have on building a strong reputation.
 We want to make sure that we come across in the right way, keeping in mind the standard etiquette of behavior for the VO industry.
 This goes for social media, as well as in our personal interactions.

 In today’s world, the gatekeepers are human.
-Your prospects will look for your credentials; how your website looks, what your voice reels sound like and what you testimonials say about you.
+Your prospects will look for your credentials; how your website looks, what your voice reels sound like and what your testimonials say about you.
 A strong reputation leads to many leads, which leads to an amazing voice-over career!

 There is one truth that stands out in building a strong ‘super-hero’ reputation and that is that it is all about ‘THEM’!